shamkut/who_review_bot/readme.md

 Who_review_me - is a telegram bot aimed to help to define who is next to review

-The bot suggests to the user to review, who has not reviewed for a long time
+The bot suggests a review to the user, who has not reviewed for a long time

 ### Prerequisites